 If you’ve been in our shop before, you know we have a passion for old garden pieces.
-We hunt for garden antiques year-round but are especially focused on the hunt in the winter.
+We hunt for garden antiques year-round but we are especially focused on the hunt in the winter.
 Antique urns are becoming increasing hard-to-find but that doesn’t stop us–we just have to hunt harder and travel farther!
 We are currently stocking up (hoarding) cast iron urns, cast iron gates, patio furniture, trellises, arbors, bird baths, and statues.
 If you have pieces that you are interested in selling, let us know.
 And if you’re looking for garden antiques, check back–our garden area will be set up as soon as weather permits!

 There are some New Hampshire shops that are seasonal but we are definitely NOT one of them!
 We are on the hunt 24-7-365 (as evidenced by the inventory I squashed into my van yesterday).
 We are open daily year-round and we are determined to bring in new inventory every single day so that our customers can enjoy a unique shopping experience each time they come in.